robertjoosten/maya-curve-attract/README.md

 # maya-curve-attract
-Maya curve attract node will pull the vertices of the meshes towards the closest point on the curve based on the `distance` and `falloff` attributes.
+Maya curve attract node will pull the vertices of the meshes towards the closest point on the curve based on the `distance`, `parameter` and `falloff` attributes.
 By default, the points are displayed along the normal of the vertex but this can be changed to use the vector of the vertex to the closest point on the curve using the `useNormal` attribute.

 ## Installation
 * Extract the content of the .rar file anywhere on disk.